RBGKew/bioinfo-utils/docs/hatta.md

 	squeue

 For more details see [this page](./software/slurm.md) or the [slurm documenation](https://slurm.schedmd.com/)
-# Data Storage
+## Data Storage
-There are 3 main areas where you can store data
+There are 3 main places you can store your data /home, /data and /science.

+For access to a projects group and directories you need to contact [Matt Clarke](mailto:m.clarke@kew.org) and get permission form the groups owner (usually the associated team leader).

-## /home
+### /home
-Your home directory is the place you'll land when you login. this is a good place to save your scripts and some configuration files.
-It is limited to 4GB per user so it's best not to store any data or programs here.
+Your Home directory is the place you'll land when you login.
+This is a god place to save your scripts and some configuration files.
+It is Limited to 4GB so it's best not to store any data or programs here.

-## /data
+### /data
-This is the cluster attached storage, Its fast and the best place to store the data your currently analysing there are 2 main areas /data/projects for shared data and analysis /data/users_area for single user data and analysis.
+This is the cluster attached storage, Its fast and the best place to store the data you're currently analysing.
+There are 2 main areas /data/projects for shared data and analysis /data/users_area for single user data and analysis.

-If you require a new group or access to a current one contact [Matt Clarke](mailto:m.clarke@kew.org)
-## /science
+### /science
 This is the slower, longer term sorage for your data.
 Its attached to both HATTA and KewHPC allowing datta to be accessed by both machines.
-Please move any data stored here to a directory in /data before running analysis there are /science/projects and /science/users_area directories as in /data
+Please move any data stored here to a directory in /data before running analysis.
+There are /science/projects and /science/users_area directories as in /data

-# Installed Software
+## Installed Software

 | Name | Version |
 | :------ | ------: |